 - Storage: Store leftovers in the fridge for up to 4 days.

 - Serving Suggestions: this Chili Lime Flank Steak goes so well with a bunch of fresh sides.
 I love to serve it with a variety of salsas.
-Try my Grilled Corn Salsa, Pineapple Salsa, and Avocado Feta Salsa.
+Try my Grilled Corn Salsa, Pineapple Salsa, and Avocado Feta Salsa, or Roasted Tomatillo Avocado Salsa Verde.
 I also recommend serving it with Fiesta Cauliflower Rice, Cilantro Lime Cauliflower Rice, and Jon's Guacamole.
 Serve with Shredded Taco Pork, sour cream, lettuce, and salsa for a killer build your own taco buffet.

 - Make keto nachos: Use it as the meat for these Keto Nachos and pile on your favorite toppings.